 It is an alternative to “conventional” waste disposal that can save material and help lower greenhouse gas emissions.
 Recycling can prevent the waste of potentially useful materials and cut the consumption of fresh raw materials, thereby reducing: energy usage, air pollution (from incineration), and water pollution (from landfilling).
 Recycling From Wikipedia

 The transportation sector is one of the largest contributors to greenhouse gas emissions on Earth.
 Cars, trucks, aircraft, and railroads, among other sources, all contribute to transportation end-use sector emissions.

-Congress created the Renewable Fuel Standard program in an effort to reduce greenhouse gas emissions and expand the nation’s renewable fuels sector while reducing reliance on imported oil.
-Renewable fuels are produced from plants, crops and other biomass, and can reduce greenhouse gas emissions when compared to burning the fossil fuels they replace.
+Congress created the Renewable Fuel Standard program in an effort to cut greenhouse gas emissions and expand the nation’s renewable fuels sector while reducing reliance on imported oil.
+Renewable fuels are produced from plants, crops and other biomass, and can cut greenhouse gas emissions when compared to burning the fossil fuels they replace.